semuconsulting/pygnssutils/README.md

 A command line utility and Python class `RinexConverter` to convert binary GNSS data logs to RINEX text file format.

-**NB: This ALPHA preview release is limited to the following experimental functionality:**
+**NB: The current ALPHA release implements the following functionality:**

 1. RINEX versions 3.05 and 4.02.
 1. Convert binary UBX RXM-RAW or RXM-RAWX (raw observation) data from u-blox receivers (e.g. ZED-F9P) to RINEX Observation file format.
-1. Convert binary RXM-SFRBX (navigation subframe) data from u-blox receivers to RINEX Navigation file format. **Currently supports GPS LNAV & CNAV, GAL FNAV & INAV, BDS D1**, but the underlying `RinexConverterNavigation` class is readily extensible.
+1. Convert binary RXM-SFRBX (navigation subframe) data from u-blox receivers to RINEX Navigation file format. **Currently supports GPS LNAV/CNAV, GAL FNAV/INAV, BDS D1/D2**, but the underlying `RinexConverterNavigation` class will be enhanced in future releases.
 1. Convert RTCM3 Ephemerides messages (1019, 1020, 1041-1046) from any source (including NTRIP caster or RTK base station receiver) to RINEX Navigation file format.
 1. Convert NMEA MWD (wind speed and direction) and XDR (temperature and pressure) sensor data to RINEX Meteorology file format.

 A Graphical User Interface for this utility will be added to [PyGPSClient](https://github.com/semuconsulting/PyGPSClient).

-The intention behind this preview release is to **gauge the wider appetite for further development** of a cross-platform Python RINEX conversion utility and enhance functionality in a future release, as and when time permits. **CONTRIBUTORS WELCOME**.

 Assuming the u-blox receiver is already configured to output raw observation (UBX-RXM-RAWX) and navigation subframe (UBX-RXM-SFRBX) data, a suitable input log file can be created using the pygnssutils `gnssstreamer` CLI utility e.g. ...